 More information about the tools and policies can be found on the APUC Sustainable Procurement website.
 In addition to the work above, APUC have joined Electronics Watch.
 Electronics Watch assist public sector members by monitoring global electronics supply chains to ensure the protection of labour rights of workers.
 Read the recent APUC press release for more information.

 Andy McGoff, Director of Finance and Operations is responsible for leadership on sustainable procurement within the University.
 The Procurement Team manage ongoing work on sustainable procurement.
 Contact Andrew Foulner for more information or visit the Finance intranet pages.

 Edinburgh Napier has an Ethical Financial Investment Policy.
-Developed in 2006, the Policy is discussed annually by the Environmental Sustainability Advisory Group (ESAG).
+Developed in 2006, the Policy was discussed annually by the Environmental Sustainability Advisory Group (ESAG).